mbasim25/questions-app/README.md

 - Run vue by opening the frontend file inside of the terminal and running `npm run serve`.

-- open the localhost and enjoy.
+- open the project in the localhost.

 ## Currently disabled